Gipetto/site/_posts/2006-04-14-ajaxy_goodness_and_safari_form_behavior.md

 }
 ```

-It is basically a shortcut to getting an element by id so it is now possible to use $(&#8216;myObj') to access an object on the page.
+It is basically a shortcut to getting an element by id so it is now possible to use `$('myObj')` to access an object on the page.

 **Update:** As it turns out, this little tidbit is something that I've been doing for some time, but at the time stole it from somebody else \*\*cough\*\* john \*\*cough\*\* but had forgotten about.